Charlottesville VA Skunk Removal and Control – Central Virginia

 Q. How do I get rid of skunks?

 A. Skunks are often attracted to an area because of the availability of food and shelter.
 They will feed on food left outside for pets, trash and seeds scattered about at bird feeders.
 Taking your pets food inside at night, securing trash cans, removing debris piles and transitioning away from seed type bird feeders will often help.
 The best way to get rid of skunks is to have them humanely trapped and removed by one of our Skunk Removal Experts.
 Also, having us install skunk-proof barriers around decks, porches, garages, sheds and other areas favored by skunks as denning sights will often alleviate the problem and help keep it from reoccurring.

 Q. What do skunks eat?

-A. Skunks eat plant and animal foods including grasshoppers, beetles, and crickets.
+A. They eat plant and animal foods including grasshoppers, beetles, and crickets.
 Field and house mice are regular and important items in the skunk diet, particularly in winter.
 Rats, cottontail rabbits, and other small mammals are taken when other food is scarce.

 Q. Can a baby skunk spray?

 A. Yes, baby skunks can spray and it smells just as bad as the spray of an adult skunk.